-The Dictation will consist of a passage of modern French (140-160 words) which will be read aloud three times to the candidates.
-All punctuation marks included in the passage are dictated by the examiner exclusively in French.
+All punctuation marks included in the passage will be dictated by the examiner exclusively in French.
 French names and surnames which may appear in the text will be written in full on the board or spelt out in French before the dictation commences.

-The Oral Examination (60 marks)
+The Oral Examination (15 minutes, 60 marks)